 One efficient way in Microsoft Project to insert external dependencies is through a temporary master schedule.
 Let’s say you have two individual projects you want to link with an external dependency.
 Previously we explained a way to connect two projects together using an external dependency, and not a temporary master schedule.
 Refer to the blog Microsoft Project and External Dependencies for a description.

 But the approach described in this blog required some keyboard entry, which some may consider prohibitive.
-And, there is an easier way to connect two projects in Microsoft Project through the medium of a temporary master schedule.
+And, there is an easier way to connect two projects in Microsoft Project.

 This article describes how to use a temporary master schedule in Microsoft Project to connect two project schedules together with an external dependency.